cubee-cb/linux-vr-compat/README.md

     - After logging in the first time, an OpenComposite window appeared simply saying "An error has occured".
 Subsequent launches seem to go smoothly.
     - Loading screens are broken a la VRChat, but the game itself looks fine as opposed to what some people have been saying for Rec Room on OpenComposite.
     - Rec Room, hire me so I can fix all the broken weights in your outfits, the Aviator Gloves have like 3 verts weighted wrong each.
-- SUPERHOT VR
+- SUPERHOT VR (Pre-removed scenes version via depot download)
-    - Tested the version without removed scenes via depot download. (assuming that the depot command was correct, haven't played far enough yet)
 - Hellblade: Senua's Sacrifice VR Edition
     - First launch crashed on starting a new game.
 Subsequent launch was fine, however.
     - No VR controller support; must use a controller or keyboard.
 This is just a VR view of the standard game after all.